isabo/onfire/README.md

         }
     });

-var person = new Person(ref);
+// Access an object at a specific location: var person = new Person(ref);
 person.whenLoaded().
     then(function(person) {
         // Do something with the person.
     });

-// A getter/setter is generated for each property. console.log(person.firstName());
+// A getter/setter is generated for each property specified in the schema. console.log(person.firstName());

 // The jobs property is automatically instantiated as a collection model. console.log(person.jobs().count())

-// The setters are chainable.
+// Chainable setters:
 person.firstName('Fred').lastName('Bloggs');

-person.save().then(...); // a promise.
+// After setting the values, we need to save the changes: person.save().then(...); // a promise.

+// or all together:
+person.
+    firstName('Fred').
+    lastName('Bloggs').
+    save().
+    then(...);

 // This will throw an exception, because of the mis-spelt property name.
 // Schema-driven modules reduce the chances of unintentional errors in your code.